-MailChimp, founded in 2001, has brought email marketing to the masses, making it much easier for marketers to do and bringing great interest to the industry in general.
-We're very similar tools, at very different price points.
-So it's worth covering what EmailOctopus can do, up against one of our most highly regarded competitors.
+Mailchimp, founded in 2001, has brought email marketing to the masses, bringing great interest to the industry in general.
+We're very similar tools at very different price points.
+If you’re on the lookout for alternatives to Mailchimp, let us help you out!

-We take a more indepth look at the two respective platforms, and compare their feature sets.
+We take a closer look at the two respective platforms, and compare their feature sets.

 You can expect a similar process on both Mailchimp and EmailOctopus for importing users onto the platform.
 You simply export your user list from your current email service provider, and ensure the columns are formatted correctly for your new provider.

-Both EmailOctopus and MailChimp accept email address and name fields, which are very handy to allow you to create custom campaigns for your users.
+EmailOctopus and Mailchimp accept email address and name fields, a handy feature to allow you to create custom campaigns for your users.

-EmailOctopus has a simple WYSWIG (What you see is what you get) editor which allows non-technical users to build basic emails very quickly.
-You can also input any HTML you have already, so if for example you have an already created newsletter, you simply copy and paste your HTML in and away you.
+EmailOctopus has an easy to use drag and drop email builder, which allows non-technical users to build beautiful emails very quickly.
+You can also input any HTML you have already.
+For example, if you’ve already created a newsletter, you simply copy and paste your HTML in.

-Both MailChimp and EmailOctopus support responsive emails built in HTML, allowing you to create campaigns which work beautifully across mobile and desktop devices.
-With over 50% of emails now being opened on mobile, this ability is great for increasing conversion
+Both Mailchimp and EmailOctopus support responsive emails built in HTML, enabling you to create campaigns which display well across both mobile and desktop devices.
+With over 50% of emails now being opened on mobile, this feature is useful for increasing conversions.

-EmailOctopus and MailChimp both have Automation features built within their platform.
-This means that you can schedule, and set-up, drip campaigns to your customers which will run without you never ever needing to touch them.
-These are great for onboarding users or re-engaging already purchased users.
+EmailOctopus and Mailchimp both have built-in Automation features.
+This means that you can schedule and set up drip campaigns to your customers, which will run automatically.
+These are great for onboarding users or re-engaging older users.

-MailChimp only offer automation in their paid plans, which start at around $25USD if you have 2000 subscribers.
-EmailOctopus offer automation in all the plans, including the free plan.
-If you're a startup and small company within less than 1,000 subscribers; you can still harness the power of automation at no cost.
+Both companies offer automation in all plans, including their free plans.
+EmailOctopus’ free plan is larger, so if you're a startup or small company with less than 2,500 subscribers, you can still harness the power of automation at no cost.

 EmailOctopus's automation is based upon lists and time.
-After a user enters a list you can send them a specific email X days/hours later.
-In its simplest form this allows you to create rich onboarding experiences, and with more advanced usage with the API you can add/remove users from lists allowing you to automate emails based upon on site behaviour.
+After creating a list, you can set-up a sequence to send emails in the future.
+This allows you to create rich onboarding experiences.
+With more advanced usage, with the API you can add and remove users from lists allowing you to automate emails based on site behaviour.

-MailChimp also offers similar functionality, although after a recent update allows you to create more personalised automation workflows than EmailOctopus.
+Mailchimp also offers similar functionality, although allows you to create more personalised automation workflows than EmailOctopus.
 You can integrate it with some web stores, such as Magento or WooCommerce to personalise the automation campaigns based upon products or on site behaviour.
 EmailOctopus offers integration with WooCommerce and Shopify via Zapier.

-Reporting on both MailChimp and EmailOctopus platforms is quite comprehensive.
-At a glance you can track all the important metrics such as open rates, clickthrough rates, unsubscribes and bounces.
-Both platforms also provide this data in real-time, which is slightly addictive when sending campaigns.
+Both Mailchimp and EmailOctopus allow you to view and evaluate your analytics.
+At a glance, you can track all the important metrics such as open rates, click-through rates, unsubscribes and bounces.
+Both platforms also provide this data in real-time.